DaniloRua/DaniloRua/README.md

 ## Front-End developer

-I'm Danilo Rua from Brazil, currently living in Italy, and I've been studying languages and frameworks, like JavaScript and React.
+I'm Danilo Rua from Brazil, currently living in England, and I've been studying languages and frameworks, like JavaScript and React.
 I'm enjoying the journey!

 ## Skills and Experiences